tthvan/MVA-Retention-Analysis/README.md

 - Total enrollment soared in 2020 mostly due to a surge of new students registering (increasing 140% from previous year).
 This is likely due to school closures on a large scale (from COVID19) and families shift to online learning.
 - However, this surge proved to be short-term as the new registrations drops significantly for the next 2 years 2021 & 2022 (each year witnessed an average -50% drop).
 This is also reflected in the dropout rate the same year (2020) reaching all-time high (66%) and staying at 51% and 47% the next 2 years.
 This shows that the customers gained from the surge is not long-term and may start leaving after traditional schools showing signs of recovery.
 - Enrolment continues to decline year over year (-23% to -7%), reaching its lowest point in 2024–2025 (1495 students).
 Even though throughout 2022-2024, enrollment shows positive signs of stabilizing after COVID19 adjustments, 2023-2024 school year shows concerning signs as total enrollment decreased -22%, due to both lower new registrations and lower students returning.
-- Current enrolment levels are returning toward pre-COVID levels (1495 vs 1239), signaling a normalization period but also the need for interventions to restore growth.
+- Current enrolment levels are returning toward pre-COVID levels (1495 vs 1239), signaling a stabilizing period but also the need for actions to restore growth.

 <p align="center">
   <img src="https://github.com/tthvan/MVA-Retention-Analysis/blob/main/visualizations/enrollment_trend.png?raw=true" width="800">